Victoria-Barrientos/Victoria-Barrientos/README.md

 <h1 align="center">Victoria Barrientos</h1>

 ## About Me
-- **Location:** Santa Fe, Argentina
+- **Location** 📍 Santa Fe, Argentina
-- **Quick Bio:** 🌱 I'm a full stack developer & UX design student.
+- **Quick Bio** 🌱 I'm a full stack developer & UX design student.
 I made a full on webpage using *Javascript* and *MongoDB*.
 Currently, Im focusing on freelance projects and only-for-fun projects to build my portifolio and strengthen my skills.
-- **Hobbies:** Boxing - Arts & crafts
-- **How to reach me:** www.linkedin.com/in/victoria-barrientos/
+- **How to reach me** 📫 www.linkedin.com/in/victoria-barrientos/
 -  **Fun fact** ⚡ I'm bilingual (ENGLISH & SPANISH) and in my first semester to become a literary & technical-scientific translator of English
 <!--
 **Victoria-Barrientos/Victoria-Barrientos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.